 “Pupils achieve highly because the school is determined they do so.
 The school uses its in depth knowledge of how children learn best to create a learning environment which nurtures their talents successfully.”
-OFSTED March 2018
+Ofsted 2018

 Look at our Blogs, Whole School Events and Learning in our School to see the breadth of our exciting curriculum.

 Click below to see Curriculum Provision for all subjects:

 The school Ofsted inspection in March 2018 found that